visual-framework/vf-wp/wp-content/plugins/vf-latest-posts-block/README.md

 **This plugin is deprecated** – the block can be replaced by an `acf/vfwp-latest-posts` block provided by the `vf-wp` theme.

+Please refer to the new [Latest Posts README](/wp-content/themes/vf-wp/blocks/vfwp-latest-posts/README.md).

 * * *

 The latest WordPress blog post in a `vf-summary--article` Visual Framework pattern followed by three more aside in a `vf-box--inlay` pattern.